Skip to main content

 2. Network Bridge

 1. Node Wizard assumes a network bridge exists on the host.
+If one does not exist, it must be created before Node Wizard installation.

-2. This bridge requires internet access.
+2. This bridge requires Internet access.

 Install Node Wizard as system service